anchore/enterprise-client-go/pkg/engine/docs/QueryApi.md

 func main() {
     vulnerabilityId := "vulnerabilityId_example" // string | The ID of the vulnerability to search for within all images stored in anchore-engine (e.g. CVE-1999-0001) namespace := "namespace_example" // string | Filter results to images within the given vulnerability namespace (e.g. debian:8, ubuntu:14.04) (optional)
-    affectedPackage := "affectedPackage_example" // string | Filter results to images with vulnable packages with the given package name (e.g. libssl) (optional) severity := "severity_example" // string | Filter results to vulnerable package/vulnerability with the given severity (optional) vendorOnly := true // bool | Filter results to include only vulnerabilities that are not marked as invalid by upstream OS vendor data (optional) (default to true) page := int32(56) // int32 | The page of results to fetch.
+    affectedPackage := "affectedPackage_example" // string | Filter results to images with vulnerable packages with the given package name (e.g. libssl) (optional) severity := "severity_example" // string | Filter results to vulnerable package/vulnerability with the given severity (optional) vendorOnly := true // bool | Filter results to include only vulnerabilities that are not marked as invalid by upstream OS vendor data (optional) (default to true) page := int32(56) // int32 | The page of results to fetch.
 Pages start at 1 (optional)